digitallyinduced/ihp/Guide/database.markdown

 ALTER TABLE public.projects ENABLE TRIGGER ALL;
 ```

-Now, let's say we want to retrieve all projects that are of type project_type_ongoing and have 2 participants.
+Now, let's say we want to retrieve all projects that are of type Ongoing and have 1 participant, and the Finished ones with 2 participants.
 The filterWhere function is not suitable here since we need to query by two parameters.

 First, we must implement ToField to allow using a tuple of `(ProjectType, Int)` as a parameter: